rakyll/myko/README.md

 **Do you have any plans for other datastores?**

-We are initially only supporting Cassandra or Cassandra-compatible datastores but would like to introduce support for other datastores if we can make maintenance commitments.
+We are initially only supporting Kusto but would like to introduce support for other datastores if we can make maintenance commitments.